Robbbo-T/AGI-REPOSITORY/docs/reinforcement_learning.md

 3. **Storing a Transition**: The `store_transition` method stores the state, action, and reward for each transition.
 4. **Learning from Transitions**: The `learn` method updates the policy based on the stored transitions.
 The policy is adjusted to increase the probability of actions that led to higher rewards.

+## Continuous Integration for Reinforcement Learning

+Continuous integration (CI) is a crucial process in software development that ensures code changes are automatically tested and validated.
+In the context of reinforcement learning, CI helps maintain the reliability and performance of the learning algorithms by running automated tests on the agents.

+### Implementation

+The continuous integration pipeline for reinforcement learning is implemented in the `run_continuous_integration` function in the `src/learning/reinforcement_learning.py` file.
+This function runs unit tests for the `QLearningAgent` and `PolicyGradientAgent` classes to ensure they function correctly.

+### Benefits

+1. **Automated Testing**: CI allows for automated testing of reinforcement learning agents, reducing the need for manual testing and ensuring that code changes do not introduce errors.
+2. **Early Detection of Issues**: By running tests automatically, CI helps detect issues early in the development process, allowing for quicker resolution and maintaining code quality.
+3. **Consistent Performance**: CI ensures that reinforcement learning algorithms perform consistently by validating their behavior with each code change.

 ## References

-For more details on the implementation of these algorithms, refer to the `src/learning/reinforcement_learning.py` file in the AGI-REPOSITORY project.
+For more details on the implementation of these algorithms and the continuous integration process, refer to the `src/learning/reinforcement_learning.py` file in the AGI-REPOSITORY project.